using MLUtils, CSVXTBTSScreener.jl - Screening Likely Transition States with Julia and Machine Learning

 matches(y_pred, y_true) = sum((y_pred .> 0.5) .== y_true)

-accuracy(y_pred, y_true) = matches(y_pred, y_true) / length(y_pred)
+accuracy(y_pred, y_true) = matches(y_pred, y_true) / length(y_pred)accuracy (generic function with 1 method)

 function create_optimiser(ps)